 Programme of learning

-• Performed observed procedural sedation on a patient under the direct supervision of an ED Consultant
+Performance of observed procedural sedation patients under the direct supervision of an ED Consultant

 Programme of assessment